 Since 2015, Volkswagen Financial Services India has been supporting three villages – Lonar Bhaigaon, Khedgaon and Kauchalwadi – most affected by drought in the Indian state of Maharashtra by building and maintaining dams and water canals.
 Volkswagen Financial Services India embarked on the partnership with the Watershed Organisation Trust (WOTR) as part of its corporate responsibility initiative.
 The joint project’s goal is to provide people in the rural region with a sustainable water supply and thereby improve the population’s health and economic situation.
 Around €87,000 in funding has been given to the project since 2015

 Volkswagen Financial Services evaluates the degree to which it achieves its goal of being a top employer by taking part regularly in external employer competitions.
 Its goal is to enhance working conditions and derive appropriate measures so as to capture a spot among the top 20 employers in the Great Place to Work ranking not only in Europe, but also worldwide, by 2025.

-Employees again gave their thumbs up for the fourth time in 2019 (after 2012, 2014, and 2016): Volkswagen Financial Services was voted one of Germany’s best employers.
-Volkswagen Financial Services faced off with the competition again in 2020 and is looking ahead to 2021 full of optimism about achieving good results in the survey.
-In the nationwide survey by the independent institution “Great Place to Work,” randomly selected employees – from the trainee to the Managing Director – anonymously assessed the company.
+Employees again gave their thumbs up for the fifth time in 2021 (after 2012, 2014, 2016, and 2019): Volkswagen Financial Services was voted one of Germany’s best employers.
+In the nationwide survey by the independent institution “Great Place to Work,” randomly selected employees – from the trainee to top management – anonymously assessed the company.

-Moreover, Volkswagen Financial Services was again voted one of the top 25 employers in Europe in 2019.
-Six local companies helped achieve that result: France, Ireland, Norway, Poland, Spain and the UK.
-The company eagerly awaits the 2021 rankings.
+Moreover, Volkswagen Financial Services was again ranked one of the top 25 employers in Europe in 2021.